Hamilton County Genealogical Society

 Historically, if there were minor children when a parent died, the court would appoint a legal guardian for the children until they reached the age of 21, as part of the estate process: Common Pleas before 1852, Probate Court from 1852 forward.
 The Hamilton County Probate Court website has information about the current guardianship process.

-Records on the Probate Court site
+Guardianship Records on the Probate Court Site

 The Hamilton County Probate Court has digitized many of its records, including these guardianship records: